Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Introduction

 \begin{description} \item [RQ2] How did the prevalence of abusive content evolve in the last years on Telegram? \end{description}

-Moving away from the message-level and towards a user-based approach for hate speech detection, so far no methodology has been introduced to tackle this problem for Telegram.
-As a solution we propose the development of a graph model leveraging topical information for channels in a German hater community on Telegram to find suitable representations, leading to the third research question:
+Moving away from the message-level approach and toward a user-based approach for abusive language detection, so far no methodology has been introduced to address this problem for Telegram.
+As a solution, we propose developing a graph model leveraging topical information for channels in a German hater community on Telegram to find suitable representations, leading to the third research question:

 \begin{description} \item [RQ3] Can a classification model be used to predict whether a Telegram channel is hateful or not? \end{description}